 3. Independent ESG audit of Hanwha's defense manufacturing supply chain.
 Any procurement contract awarded to Hanwha by a NATO-member government must be preceded by an independent audit of labor conditions at both Hanwha Ocean's Okpo shipyard and Hanwha Aerospace's Changwon defense manufacturing facility — including the use of subcontracted migrant workers, wage parity, and working conditions at both sites.
 It must also include an investigation of corporate entertainment practices as documented in Save My Seoul, and a formal compliance assessment against the Canadian Fighting Against Forced Labour and Child Labour in Supply Chains Act and equivalent Norwegian and EU standards.
 This audit should be a condition of contract award, not an afterthought.

 4. Mandatory disclosure and independent audit of defense contractor corporate entertainment, hospitality, and talent-broker expenditures.
-Hanwha is a chaebol operating inside an economy where corporate slush funds paying for prostitution and sexual entertainment are documented as ordinary business accounting within large-firm corporate culture.919 Two South Korean nationals have been federally indicted in a Washington, D.C. brothel network that served cleared defense contractors.20 The UN CEDAW Committee has documented Korean state failure to protect women trafficked into Korea through entertainment industry recruitment pipelines.21 Canada's Fighting Against Forced Labour and Child Labour in Supply Chains Act (S.C.
+Hanwha is a chaebol operating inside an economy where corporate slush funds paying for prostitution and sexual entertainment are documented as ordinary business accounting within large-firm corporate culture.819 The UN CEDAW Committee has documented Korean state failure to protect women trafficked into Korea through entertainment industry recruitment pipelines.20 Canada's Fighting Against Forced Labour and Child Labour in Supply Chains Act (S.C.
 2023, c.
 9) applies to Hanwha's Canadian procurement operations.10 Any government entering a long-term defense partnership with a Korean chaebol must require, prior to contract award: transparent disclosure of corporate entertainment and hospitality expenditure categories; zero-tolerance policies covering third-party broker and talent-access networks; and independent audit certification that no procurement-related hospitality involves trafficking, sexual coercion, or grooming-linked access brokerage.
 The Epstein network operated for decades under exactly this kind of unaudited institutional normalization.17 NATO-member procurement authorities must not reproduce those conditions.

 Until these conditions are met, PURL membership for South Korea is premature — and the Canadian submarine contract is a $60 billion liability, not an opportunity.